ltht-epr/ltht-react/README.md

 4. Install dependencies `yarn install`
 5. Build with `yarn build` or `yarn build:slow`
 6. Authenticate with `npm login`, if you haven't already.
-8. Publish to npm with `yarn run deploy:npm`.
+7. Publish to npm with `yarn run deploy:npm`.

+## Deploying Storybook

+1. Switch to `main` and `git pull`
+2. Wipe your local build with `yarn clean`
+3. Install dependencies `yarn install`
+4. Run Pre-Deployment Script `yarn predeploy:storybook`
+5. Run Deployment Script `yarn deploy:storybook`

+   Once the script finishes and pushes to the `gh-pages` branch, you should see the `pages build and deployment` action trigger in github actions.
+The latest Storybook should then be deployed to: [ltht-epr.github.io/ltht-react](ltht-epr.github.io/ltht-react)

 ## GraphQL type generation

 GraphQL types can be updated by running `yarn run type:gen`.
 This assumes that you have the appropriate GraphQL endpoint up and running.
 Running ehr-client in mock mode is sufficient for this purpose.